BrendanCooney/marketing-for-devs-blog/README.md

 This entire project was build with Python and Django and integrating them with HTML, CSS and Javascript.
 Building with Django has been a great experiece.
 As I have come to the end of the project I realise just how powerful Django is.
 The Admin Panel and apps make it quick and easy for users once it has been deployed corectly.

+## Summernote
+Summernote was installed to allow the Django Admin Dashboard to use a WYSIWYG Editor for posts.

 ## Wireframes
 These wireframes were created in Balsamic.